zng-ui/zng/TODO/topics/Docs.md

     - Generate some tag in each impl block, use JS to reorder?
     - Still not enough, properties in inner modules have higher priority over those in the same module as the struct.

+* Figure out how to test some doc examples.
+  There are multiple code examples wrapped in a `macro_rules! _demo {() => { .. }}` declaration because
+  it demonstrates the widget or property integrated on a full app context, but the crate can't depend on the full app.

 * Widget image/videos rendering from doc-tests.

 * Generate feature docs from `Cargo.toml` comments.